Note

 - How to build workflows with iterative agent refinement

-- How to customize conversation flow with custom managers
+- How to customize conversation flow with custom orchestrators

 Set Up the Azure OpenAI Client